 His reporting, essays, and analysis have appeared in publications such as Foreign Policy, New Lines, War on the Rocks, African Arguments and The Los Angeles Review of Books as well as research journals such as West Point’s CTC Sentinel and Hudson Institute’s Current Trends in Islamist Ideology, which he edits along with Hudson fellows Eric Brown, Hillel Fradkin, and Husain Haqqani.

-James was a 2016-17 Boren Scholar in Tanzania and has been awarded a Fulbright research grant for Nigeria for 2021.
-He holds a B.A. with Highest Honors in History and Plan II Liberal Arts Honors from the University of Texas at Austin and is currently pursuing an MA in War Studies at King’s College London.
-He speaks Swahili, Arabic, and Spanish.
+James was a 2016-17 Boren Scholar in Tanzania and a 2021 Fulbright researcher at the University of Lagos in Nigeria.
+He holds a B.A. with Highest Honors in History and Plan II Liberal Arts Honors from the University of Texas at Austin and is completing an MA in War Studies at King’s College London.
+James speaks Swahili, Arabic, and Spanish and is learning Yorùbá.